Rein Abbey, Norway: History

+Dissolution

 During the Reformation, the abbey was dissolved and its assets taken over by the Crown.
 In 1531 the powerful and wealthy Ingerd Ottesdatter Rømer, otherwise Ingrid til Austrått, a leader of the Norwegian aristocracy, had herself elected administrator of the abbey.
 She was thus able to protect the remaining members of the community, as well as acquiring the abbey's estates, which continued in the possession of her descendants.
 Since 1704, the estate has been associated with the family of Trondheim merchant, Henrik Hornemann (1644-1716).

 Abbey ruins

 Some remains of the abbey structures are still to be seen among later buildings.
 The site has only once been investigated archaeologically, in 1861.
 The former abbey is protected by the Norwegian Directorate for Cultural Heritage (Riksantikvaren).

+Literary reference

+In the trilogy Kristin Lavransdatter written by Nobel laureate Sigrid Undset, the eponymous heroine spends her final years as a corrodian in Rein Abbey at the time of Black Death in Norway 1349.